 If this isn’t done the gears will be damaged and will need to be replaced by a new set of gearboxes.
 The role of the clutch takes place.

-When we press the clutch it will get Engaged then it means the clutch breaks the contact with the Flywheel and hence, no drive obtained from the engine.
+When we press the clutch it will get Engaged then it means the clutch breaks the contact with the Flywheel and hence, no drive is obtained from the engine.
 The gearbox can easily change gears with the help of synchronizers.
-Once the shift of gears is complete, we release the clutch lever.
+Once the shift of gears is complete, we release the lever.

 At this point, the clutch gets disengaged I.e, the clutch plate gets in contact with the Flywheel again.
 The drive is transmitted again to the gearbox.